regebro/hovercraft/hovercraft/examples/hovercraft.rst

 Manual positioning!
 ===================

-So inserting one slide means repositioning all slides after.
+So inserting one slide means

+repositioning all the following slides!

 ----